andrlik/django-post-later/README.md

 - Schedule RTs and Boosts.
 - Maybe Instagram posts?
 I dunno.
 I really hate doing anything with FB.

+Includes some basic templates for each view, but the assumption is that you will likely want to customize them.
+To keep dependencies manageable, we don't make any assumptions about your JS/CSS framework.

 ### Working

 - Nothing.
 This project just started, yo.